fedallah-jr/ncs-simulator/README.md

 # Networked Control System Simulator

 This project models multiple physical plants that share a single IEEE 802.15.4-style channel.
 Sensors decide each timestep whether to transmit their state, controllers run a Kalman-filtered LQR policy, and a CSMA/CA-inspired medium access layer arbitrates the shared network.
-The default behavior is configured through `default_config.json` in this directory.
+The simulation behaviour is configured with the json files from the configs directory.

 ## Simulation Parameters